 1. James Madison University

 The MBA degree in information security at James Madison University prepares graduate students to become leaders within the cybersecurity field.
 Designed for managers and working professionals, the degree will introduce the business fundamentals of information security.
 The curriculum focuses on managerial decision making, analytical problem solving, oral and written communication, and theoretical construction applications.
 The course program will also address important issues taught from the functional business disciplines.
-The master degree requires applicants to have a minimum of two years of professional work experience related to InfoSec.
+The master’s degree requires applicants to have a minimum of two years of professional work experience related to InfoSec.
 The master’s program is available as a hybrid format of live virtual classes and also an in-person option, where students meet every two weeks.
 The MBA degree is also available and students can receive an NSA-approved certificate in Information Systems Security.
-JMU offers 139 degrees and provides a low student to teacher ratio.
+JMU offers 139 degrees and provides a low student-to-teacher ratio.

 Highlights: hybrid format available, small classes, NSA-approved program, interactive learning, over 100 degrees available.